 Murder, Attempted Murder, and Manslaughter are considered the most serious crimes that can be laid against a person.
 In Queensland, offenders found guilty of any of these offences can be sentenced to life imprisonment.

-The main difference between Murder and Manslaughter is the intent, which plays a big part in determining which charges will be laid, and the sentence likely to be imposed.
-Chapter 28 of the Criminal Code 1899 outlines the different homicide offences in Queensland and the types of charges that can be laid.
+The main difference between Murder and Manslaughter is the element of intent, i.e. the prosecution must prove that the defendant intended to kill their victim and therefore are guilty of murder.
+Intent, therefore, plays a big part in determining both which charge(s) will be laid and the sentence likely to be imposed if a defendant is found guilty.
+Chapter 28 of the Criminal Code 1899 (Qld) [the Code] outlines the different homicide offences in Queensland and the types of charges that can be laid.

-The type of charges that results from a person’s death will be determined by the circumstances of what occurred.
-You will have deemed to have killed another person if you cause their death either directly, or indirectly by whatever means.
-You can also be deemed to have killed another person if threats or intimidation cause another person to do an act which results in their death.
-This is an important aspect of the seriousness of bullying which may lead to a person committing suicide.
+The type of charges that can result from a person’s death will be determined by the circumstances of what occurred – the facts of the matter.
+A person will be deemed to have killed another person if they cause the death of another either directly, or indirectly, by whatever means.
+A person can also be deemed to have killed another person if, by using threats or intimidation, they cause that other person to do an act which results in their death.
+One well-known case of domestic violence murder arose because the victim was in such great fear for her own well-being that she leapt from a fourth-floor apartment to escape her violent partner and was killed as a result.
+This is also an important aspect of the seriousness of intense bullying which leads to a person committing suicide.

 Where a person purposely injures someone when no medical assistance is available, and those injuries cause the person to die, it is immaterial to the charge of murder whether, with proper medical treatment, that person may have lived.
 A person who injures another is also responsible for the person’s death if the medical treatment provided because of the injuries sustained causes the person to die.